munrhalls/e-commerce-store-music-instruments/README.md

 Live: https://sang-logium.com
 TODO AFTER DEV:

+- npm ci --only=production, prod dockerfiles
 - Frontend dockerfile: npm i -> npm ci
 - prune all docker volumes on prod droplet pc -> then leave only db volume
 - optimize https/cloudflare -> flexible mode -> full

-DEVELOPMENT CYCLE:
+UNDERSTAND OF HOW TO DEVELOP THIS APP:

-A) DEVELOP SOME CODE LOCALLY OUTSIDE CONTAINERS
+A) DEVELOP LOCALLY _OUTSIDE_ CONTAINERS

-- first, run the graphql server OUTSIDE of container
+- first, run the graphql server - generating gql types via mercurious-codegen on frontend needs running gql server
-- then run the frontend angular ui OUTSIDE of container
+- then run the frontend angular ui npm scripts (watch & serve:ssr:frontend)
-- 1st frontend command line: "watch": "ng build --watch --configuration development"
-- 2nd frontend command line: "serve:ssr:frontend": "node dist/frontend/server/server.mjs
-- use mercurius-codegen script to get the GQL types and use type safety checks at runtime when developing frontend ui

 B) USE LOCAL DOCKER COMPOSE (local.yaml), TEST CHANGES IN CONTAINERS NETWORK

-- any type errors will stop the build
+- any type errors (including GQL types) will stop the build
-- but you have no type checks at runtime inside containers because the code is already built & transpiled inside containers.
+- but you have no type checks at runtime inside containers (code's transpiled after built)

-C) USE DEPLOY SCRIPT THAT PUSHES IMAGES TO DOCKERHUB, PULLS AT PRODUCTION PC, RUN PRODUCTION COMPOSE AT PRODUCTION PC
+C) USE DEPLOY SCRIPT

-then run local docker compose, see if what you developed works in containers

-CI/CD: Semantinc versioning x.y.z
-Major for incompatible API changes,
-Minor for adding functionality in a backwards-compatible manner, and Patch for backwards-compatible bug fixes.
+- handles logins, permissions
+- pushes to dockerhub, pulls at droplet pc, runs prod compose

 Large-scale, fullstack fictional e-commerce store application for my portfolio.